Ginurx/Blender-ACES-Config/README.md

 Some configurations you can find online also contains Blender default transforms. **But most of them are totally wrong.**

 Since scene linear in Blender's default config is Rec.709+Linear while scene linear in ACES is defined as ACEScg (AP1+Linear), simply copying & pasting won't work as you expect.
 Additional color transform is required.
-Otherwise, an sRGB pure red input can be displayed slightly darker with a standard sRGB display transform by which you expect to be the same as the input pure sRGB red.
+Otherwise,  the color would be slightly darker than it was supposed to be.